Garlic Parmesan Chicken and Potatoes

 Garlic Parmesan Chicken and Potatoes (One-Pan Dinner)

-You want dinner that basically cooks itself and tastes like it came from a cozy trattoria?
+You want dinner that basically cooks itself and tastes as if it came from a cozy trattoria?
 Meet Garlic Parmesan Chicken and Potatoes.
 One pan, big flavor, minimal cleanup.
 Toss everything on a sheet pan, let the oven do its thing, then pretend you worked way harder than you did.

 Why This One-Pan Dinner Slaps